simon-stahlberg/mimir/README.md

 ```

+## For Developers

 ### IDE Support

-We developed Loki in Visual Studio Code.
+We developed Mimir in Visual Studio Code.
 We recommend installing the `C/C++` and `CMake Tools` extensions by Microsoft.
 To get maximum IDE support, you should set the following `Cmake: Configure Args` in the `CMake Tools` extension settings under `Workspace`:

 - `-DCMAKE_PREFIX_PATH=${workspaceFolder}/dependencies/installs`

 After running `CMake: Configure` in Visual Studio Code (ctrl + shift + p), you should see all include paths being correctly resolved.

-## Coding Conventions

 ### Argument passing